Resources for Volunteers

 TRAINING

-OCF provides an orientation to OCF, and online training on the grant guidelines, review technology, and review process.
+OCF provides an orientation and a detailed online training on the grant guidelines, review technology, and review process.
 Office hours with program staff are offered to ask questions and connect.

 LOCATION

-For 2023, training sessions and program staff office hours will be held online.
-Regional meetups and more regional report-out meetings will be held in person at OCF regional offices.
+For 2024, training sessions, and program staff office hours will be held online and all volunteers will complete independent grant reviews online.
+Most report out meetings will be held in person in 2024 (which may include travel time).

 TO LEARN MORE ABOUT THIS ROLE